Disorder-driven magnetic duality in the spin-$\frac{1}{2}$ system ktenasite, Cu$_\text{2.7}$Zn$_\text{2.3}$(SO$_\text{4}$)$_\text{2}$(OH)$_\text{6}\cdot$6H$_\text{2}$O: Magnetic diffraction

 To conclusively determine the presence of magnetic LRO coexisting with the cluster spin-glass state, we conducted low-temperature neutron diffraction measurements to search for sharp magnetic Bragg peaks indicative of spin ordering.
 Figure~\ref{Mag_diffraction}(a) shows the neutron diffraction patterns collected above and below \TN.
 An inset in Fig.\ref{Mag_diffraction}(a) provides a magnified view of the low-$Q$ region, highlighting magnetic features that become prominent at low temperatures.
 The difference pattern in Fig.~\ref{Mag_diffraction}(b) further emphasizes these features, revealing sharp magnetic Bragg peaks in the low-$Q$\ region, consistent with the development of LRO.
 Notably, the magnetic peak intensity decreases rapidly with increasing $Q$, in agreement with the \ce{Cu^{2+}} magnetic form factor.
 These findings confirm that our synthetic ktenasite indeed exhibits LRO coexisting with a cluster spin-glass state, as independently supported by dc magnetization, specific heat, and ac susceptibility measurements.

 To gain deeper insight into the magnetic structure, we employed the $k$-search program from the \textsc{FullProf} Suite~\cite{FullProf} to determine the magnetic propagation vector, obtaining $\mathbf{k} = \left(0.015\ 0.1605\ 0.00045\right)$ with an R-factor of 1.27\,\% based on the four most intense magnetic Bragg peaks.
 This vector was then used as the starting point for the Le Bail fit [Fig.~\ref{Mag_diffraction}(b)], which reproduced the data well and yielded a refined propagation vector of $\mathbf{k} = \left(0.000(3)\ 0.1696(3)\ 0.040(5)\right)$.
-The exact nature of the incommensurate order remains to be determined.
+The exact nature of the incommensurate order cannot be uniquely determined from the present data and will be addressed in a dedicated follow-up study.
+A symmetry-based consistency check of the incommensurate magnetic order is provided in the Supplemental Material, see Appendix~\ref{supp}.